 In this post we have established that climate is a strong contender for a key reason for societal collapse, albeit mediated by the societal response and internal changes in the societal structure.
 However, this also means that we cannot look at climate alone.
 We always have to take into account the society as well.
 See for example, the highly variable reaction of societies to similar climate shocks, as described in an earlier post about the Late Antiquity Little Ice Age.

 What is still missing is a more formal model that connects all these dots, especially in combination with the food system and epidemics and the overall capital of the society, which allows it to maintain unstable states at least for a while.
 This is also something that Lenton mentions at the end of his paper.
 To progress here we need to have first a feedback diagram that tries to define all the different interactions the climate, the food system and the society have with each other.
 Once this is established we can adapt this to a computational model and can see if it reliably predicts societal collapse.
-A good data source here is potentially the SESHAT database (Turchin et al., 2019), especially as they are currently compiling a dataset focused on societal crisis times.
+A good data source here is potentially the Seshat database (Turchin et al., 2019), especially as they are currently compiling a dataset focused on societal crisis times.

 Endnotes